ChristianHopf/FillupTracker/README.md

 # FillupTracker

 FillupTracker is a dashboard for viewing a Steam user's DARK SOULS: REMASTERED stats.
-The [Steam Web API](https://developer.valvesoftware.com/wiki/Steam_Web_API) is used to fetch the user's profile info, hours played, and achievements.
+The [Steam Web API](https://developer.valvesoftware.com/wiki/Steam_Web_API) is used to fetch the user's profile info, hours played, and achievements by SteamID.

 # React and Vite